coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 The proxy pass configuration serves files directly; it proxies requests to a local application (in this case, running on port 8001).

-7. With the configuration file created, it isn't live yet.
+g.
+With the configuration file created, it isn't live yet.
 To activate it, you'll create a symbolic link to the `sites-enabled` directory:

 ```
 sudo ln -s /etc/nginx/sites-available/example.com /etc/nginx/sites-enabled/example.com